propelorm/Propel2/documentation/documentation/08-logging.markdown

 echo $con->getQueryCount();  // 1
 {% endhighlight %}

-Tip: You cannot use persistent connections if you want the query count to work.
+>**Tip**<br />You cannot use persistent connections if you want the query count to work.
 Actually, the debug mode in general requires that you don't use persistent connections in order for it to correctly log bound values and count executed statements.

 ### Retrieving The Latest Executed Query ###

 For debugging purposes, you may need the SQL code of the latest executed query.
-It is available at runtime in debug mode using `PropelPDO::getLastExecutedQuery()`, as follows:
+It is available at runtime in debug mode using `ConnectionWrapper::getLastExecutedQuery()`, as follows:

 {% highlight php %}
 <?php